You are here

 Dr. Wenner is also conducting research on the mechanisms of immunomodulatory effects of Echinacea purpurea and Spilanthes acmella preparations and constituents, and participates as co-investigator on other studies investigating the immunological effects of CAM therapies.

 - PhD in immunology from the Washington University

 - BS in cellular and molecular biology from the University of Michigan

 Conducted postdoctoral research as a mentored independent scientist, funded through a NCCAM/NIH K01 award in the combined areas of immunology and botanical medicine.
 This research was co-mentored by Gowsala Sivam, PhD, professor in the Department of Basic Sciences at Bastyr University, and Gary Elmer, PhD, a professor from the University of Washington School of Pharmacy.

 Dr. Wenner’s research interests are focused on understanding the immunomodulatory effects of botanical medicines.
 She is particularly interested in understanding combination effects of constituents in complex botanical preparations for the treatment of cancer.
-Dr. Wenner greatly enjoys teaching Immunology and serving as a research mentor to students who aspire toward a future career in CAM research.
+Dr. Wenner greatly enjoys teaching immunology and serving as a research mentor to students who aspire toward a future career in CAM research.
 Outside of work, Dr. Wenner enjoys spending time with her two children, singing, hiking and camping, bike riding, gardening, making herbal medicines and her yoga practice.

-I am able to mentor students interested in working on these ongoing studies who have lab experience in cell culture and have a strong knowledge base in the field of immunology.
+Dr. Wenner mentors students interested in working on these ongoing studies who have lab experience in cell culture and have a strong knowledge base in the field of immunology.